-Since my sister and I were nannying on this Seven-Day Hawaiian Cruise, we didn’t plan or expect to do much, but our schedule-less day in Kona on the Big Island of Hawaii was our favorite day of the entire trip.
+Since my sister and I were nannying on this Seven-Day Hawaiian Cruise, we didn’t plan or expect to have much free time.
+Most of our days we were told would be spent with the children.
+Luckily, we were presented with a free afternoon in Kona on the Big Island of Hawaii, after our snorkeling excursion!
+This was, by far, our favorite day of the entire week long trip.

 We woke up bright and early to take a tender boat from our cruise ship to the big island snorkeling excursion.
 All sixteen of us went on this excursion to check out Kealakekua Bay’s coral reefs on Hawaii’s largest island.
 We were glad everyone came, because we were able to take turns swimming and watching children on the party boat.